 Working Group Soil Protection and Soil Technology

-The working group focusses on the following topics:
+The Working Group focuses on the following topics:

 - Soil functions and sustainable soil use in southern Africa (South Africa, Namibia, Angola, Botswana, Zambia): Evaluation of soil properties and soil functions due to land use changes and climate change; long-term measurements and modeling of the water balance, nutrient balance and carbon balance of soils in arid and semi-arid regions (SASSCAL, TFO, BIOTA, CliSAP Topic B-2: Land Use and Land Cover Changes)